 - Saving Money: It may seem counterintuitive but tours can actually be a great way to save money.
 Being on a tour, you don’t have to worry about booking your accommodations or transportation.
 You can be free to simply enjoy the ride, without the hassle or stress of getting lost or wondering where your next meal will be.

-Many tours offer a lot of flexibility when it comes to included activities or meals so you can customize your experience for a budget that’s comfortable to you.
+Many tour groups in China offer a lot of flexibility when it comes to included activities or meals so you can customize your experience for a budget that’s comfortable to you.

 Here are 5 Tours Around Shanghai to consider if you’re on a budget.